 After many years of child labour as the family videographer, Mansoor decided to make a career out of it and actually get paid.
 Now he refers his family to his website for rates.
 And they refer him... to Allah.

 Since then he's played a bad cop in 'Cleverman' and in international indie feature 'Project Eden', a Doctor in 'Rake' and a Journalist in 'Winter'.
 He also played Terrorist #1 in 'Embedded'.
 That's right, terrorist roles lead to larger terrorist roles which lead to great lead roles.
-Most recently he played Dan Driver, owner of an intergalactic detective agency in ABC's off-beat sci-fi comedy 'Trip For Biscuits'.
-Sadly, he's probably most famous for that TAB commercial where he serenaded the richest horse in the world.
+He also played Dan Driver, owner of an intergalactic detective agency in ABC's off-beat sci-fi comedy 'Trip For Biscuits' but sadly, he's probably most famous for that TAB commercial where he serenaded the richest horse in the world.